A People and Places Funded Project

 - shrinking and disappearing services

 - language help

 - the wish to contribute to our society

-The Staff team will work alongside refugees, asylum seekers and other local people to:
+The Staff team worked alongside refugees, asylum seekers and other local people to:

 Raise awareness in our cities of the challenges people seeking sanctuary face – and what they can offer through: